Ziyi114/ECE143-Project/README.md

    sklearn:ensemble, model_selection.train_test_split, linear_model, ExtraTreeRegressor, DecisionTreeRegressor, LinearRegression, svm

 # Dataset:
 a.
+This is the dataset that contains all the taxi data in Shanghai on April 1st.
 There are total of 24 folders and 24*60 files.
 The 24 folders contains all the taxi data in that specific hour, and the each file in that folder contains all the taxi data in that specific minute(hour:min).
 Each file contains all the operating information of every Taxi in Shanghai Area at that specific time(hour:min:sec), https://drive.google.com/drive/folders/17x5uGTxQML7uLvHZ3RY1jyFtJwUDCaw2?usp=share_link

 Example data:
 Filename 1804010501.txt means the all the taxi data in 05:01 in 2018 April 1st.
 Each row in the txt file looks like the following:

 25844|A|0|0|0|0|0|0|2018-04-01 05:00:00|2018-04-01 05:00:02|121.454252|31.317820|0.0|153.0|7|000

 Taxi ID|\\|\\|loaded or empty|\\|\\|\\|\\|\\|\\|Longitute|latitute|\\|\\|\\|\\

-('\' means not useful for this project)
+We extracted Taxi ID, loaded or empty status, Longitute, latitute for our project '\\' means not useful for this project

 b.
 Flight.csv, which contains the schedules of all arrival planes on April 1st 2018. https://drive.google.com/file/d/1VrReaxc-uQAJkly8ASqMkkxnDNPvaC54/view?usp=share_link

+Example Row:

+Sat, 31.
+Mar 2018	RU619 ABW619	Flag for Russia Moscow (SVO / UUEE)	00:00 CST	10:27 MSK	22:59 CST	7h 32m

 # File Overview: